levincoolxyz/invspec/README.md

 # 2D Discrete Inverse Spectral Problem

 ### Goal
-To calculate an approximate solution to the classic (Laplace-Beltrami) inverse spectral problem for discrete surfaces (genus 0 for now).
+To calculate an approximate solution to the classic (Laplace-Beltrami) inverse spectral problem for discrete (genus 0) surfaces.

 ### Content
 Included is a suite of MATLAB codes implementing the naive direct gradient descent approach.